jnozzi/cocoadev.com/markdown/SetLevel.md

-[myWindow setLevel: General/CGShieldingWindowLevel()];
+[myWindow setLevel: CGShieldingWindowLevel()];

 Thanks for your help it is very much appreciated.
 Out of interest who was the person(s) who helped me?

---General/TomLynch
+--TomLynch

 ----

 Sorry - kind of new to this Wiki thing so I tend to forget signing my replies.
--- General/CristianDraghici
+-- CristianDraghici

 ----
-the windowlevel-contstants provided by General/AppKit are infact mappinfgs to enum-values in General/CoreGraphics (Quartz). there you'll find keys such as kCGCursorWindowLevelKey not sure what level that is exactly, but it sounds rather high..
+the windowlevel-contstants provided by AppKit are infact mappinfgs to enum-values in CoreGraphics (Quartz). there you'll find keys such as kCGCursorWindowLevelKey not sure what level that is exactly, but it sounds rather high..

-see General/CGWindowLevel.h in General/QuartzDisplayServices for details
+see CGWindowLevel.h in QuartzDisplayServices for details

 .arri